 Language: English

-On January 1, 2024, Norway implemented a groundbreaking regulation that mandates a minimum 30% weighting for climate and environmental considerations in public procurements.
-This move is set to revolutionize the way we approach sustainability in the Arctic and beyond!
+On January 1, 2024, Norway implemented a groundbreaking regulation that mandates a minimum of 30% weighting to climate and environmental considerations in public procurement.
+This move can revolutionize the way we approach sustainability in the Arctic and beyond.

-Join us for an inspiring discussion where we’ll explore the practical implications of sustainable procurement for public organizations, the private sector and society.
+Join us for an inspiring discussion where we will explore the practical implications of sustainable procurement for public organizations, the private sector, and society.

 Together, we’ll uncover how green procurement can promote the creation of better, more sustainable products and services for generations to come.